Activities and Amenities

 The campground borders the Oak Fork of the Clackamas River in a dense forest of mature maple, cedar and fir trees.
 Large shrubs and ferns blanket the forest floor, providing privacy between campsites.
 The campground is situated at an elevation of about 1,400 feet.
 The Ripplebrook Ranger Station and Ripplebrook Pond are close by.

 Fishing is very popular in the Clackamas River and anglers can expect a catch of winter steelhead, spring chinook and late summer kokanee salmon, as well as other species of freshwater fish.
 Whitewater rafting is also a favorite pastime.
 The Clackamas provides miles of wild water as it bends through the scenic Cascade Range.

 The campground offers single-family sites for tent and small RV camping.
 Each site is equipped with a table and campfire ring with grill.
-Accessible vault toilets and drinking water are provided.
+Accessible vault toilets are provided.
 Utility hookups are not available.
 Parking surfaces are paved and gravel.